History of Aroldis Chapman in Timeline

 On July 25, 2016, the Yankees traded Chapman to the Chicago Cubs.

-On December 15, 2016, Aroldis Chapman signed a five-year, $86 million contract to return to the Yankees.
+On December 15, 2016, Aroldis Chapman signed a five-year, $86 million contract to return to the Yankees, which was the largest contract for a relief pitcher at the time.

-During the 2016 season, the Yankees traded Chapman to the Chicago Cubs.
-He then won Game 7 of the 2016 World Series with the Cubs.
+During the 2016 season, the Yankees traded Chapman to the Chicago Cubs, with whom he won Game 7 of the 2016 World Series before rejoining the Yankees after the season.

 On May 14, 2017, Aroldis Chapman was placed on the 10-day disabled list due to rotator cuff inflammation in his left shoulder.